 However, if you employ a Contractor, they will be responsible for the submission of this documentation for the install and dismantle period – but you as the Exhibitor still have to cover the open period of the show.

-When employing a Contractor, you will also complete a formal Appointment of Principal Designer and Contractor, as part of Regulation 5 of the Construction (Design and Management) Regulations 2015.
+When employing an exhibition stand contractor, you will also complete a formal Appointment of Principal Designer and Contractor, as part of Regulation 5 of the Construction (Design and Management) Regulations 2015.

 If your stand is fairly simple shell scheme package this be pretty straightforward.
 But if your stand is a more complex construction in a space only booth, a more detailed Risk Assessment and Method Statement will be required by the Show Organiser.